UMCUGenetics/primary-met-wgs-comparison/README.md

 ## :warning::warning:Repository under construction.

-This repository contains all the data and analysis related to the preprint: https://www.biorxiv.org/content/10.1101/2022.06.17.496528v1
+This repository contains all the data and analysis related to the manuscript: https://www.biorxiv.org/content/10.1101/2022.06.17.496528v1

 ## Project Structure